humblemat810/api_data_viewer/README.md

 # Quick start

 This is not a runnable project as the major company specific information has been removed to preserve business confidentiality.
+Note that the corresponding machine learning model and backend is also authored and deployed by myself.

 This project is intended to be an open access/ internal tool and therefore no strict access control was applied.
 However, to quickly test with simple access control, pm2 library was used and tested